CIS-566-2018/homework-5-shape-grammar-city-HanmingZhang/README.md

     - randomly selet several blocks to merge.
 And there are three strategies I use: merge in X direction, in Z direction or both in X and Z direction.
 Here is the final blocks I get:
     ![](./Images/gridWithRandomSizeWithMerge.jpg)

-- Population density: 2D Perlin noise is used to generate every block's population so that I can create higher building for high density blocks and it's not purely random between near blocks().
-Ther result looks good and here is the density I get(the hight of buildings represents density):
+- Population density: 2D Perlin noise is used to generate every block's population so that I can create higher building for high density blocks and it's not purely random between near blocks.
+The result looks good and here is final density I get(the hight of buildings represents density):
 ![](./Images/densityWithPerlinNoise.jpg)

 - Small blocks as parks: after random division and merging some blocks, there will definitly some blocks are too small to generate buildings.
 Although there is only one tree, I regard them as parks in my city!